hoeyi/hoeyi/README.md

 # Isaac Hoey

 ## About me
-- 🔭 I'm currently working on applications for financial reporting and analysis
+I'm currently working on applications for financial reporting and analysis.

 ## Projects
 * [Ozym](/../../../Ozym): A web-application for recording and reporting spending and investing activity.
 Built using Blazor, ASP.NET Core, and Entity Framework Core.